microsoft/FluidFramework/packages/test/test-version-utils/README.md

 ### Legacy version defaults and installation

-By default, N-1, N-2, and LTS (hard coded) test variants are generated.
+By default, N-1 (public release), N-1 (internal release), N-2 (internal release), and LTS (hard coded) test variants are generated.
 The versions can be specified using command line (see below) to run the test against any two versions.
 This package includes a `mocha` global hook that will install legacy packages at the beginning of the package based on the `compatVersion` settings.

 ## Command line options